shasti86/python-atlassian-test/README.md

 Atlassian Chat Message Decoder
 ==============================
-This is micro utility that accepts a chat message via CLI and parse the names, emoticons, links and titles of the website.
+This is a micro utility that accepts a chat message via CLI and parse the names, emoticons, links and titles of the website.
 This will return a string (a valid json as well) will all the parsed information.

 SETUP
 =====